 Lee Patmore

 Isaiah 50:4–5 “The Sovereign Lord has given me an instructed tongue, to know the word that sustains the weary.
 He wakens me morning by morning, wakens my ear to listen like one being taught.
 The Sovereign Lord has opened my ears and I have not been rebellious, I have not drawn back…”

 I identify with that line from the prophet.
 I have no PHD’s or MDiv’s to attach to my name.
 I have great respect for those who do, but that hasn’t been my journey.
-I was captured by Christ in 1981 and he refuses to let me go.
-It’s that simple.
-The good news of Christ stole my heart, and he’s been wooing me ever since.
+I was captured by Christ in 1981, and he refuses to let me go.
+The good news of Christ won my heart, and he’s been wooing me ever since.
 An evangelist on the streets of Edmonton pitched me the gospel with a line that was familiar to me from a Cheech and Chong LP.
 “Would you like to hear the word of God?”
 I smiled and took the bait.
 He invited me to church; I never went.
-He told me to buy a bible; I did and I haven’t been able to set it down since.
+He told me to buy a bible; I did, and I haven’t been able to set it down since.
 At nineteen Jesus blew me away and he still does today.
+Lee Patmore

+Lee Patmore